Chapter 742-3 Retirement

 (c) File a mandamus action.

-(1) A member who is receiving a less than maximum partial or off-duty disability and who believes that deterioration of the disabling physical or mental condition has increased the amount of disability, may apply for a reconsideration.
-Such application shall be on a form prepared by OP&F, which shall be dealt with on not less favorable terms than the process used by the DEP for recommendation to the board on initial determinations of disability.
+(1) A member who is receiving a less than maximum partial disability and who believes that deterioration of the disabling physical or mental condition awarded by the board has increased the amount of disability, may apply for a reconsideration.
+Such application shall be on the disability reconsideration application form prepared by OP&F, which shall be dealt with on not less favorable terms than the process used by the disability committee for recommendation to the board on initial determinations of disability.
 The member shall supply substantiating documentation including:

 (a) Recent medical reports and physician’s statements;